FatosXhafaUPC/Augmented-Benchmark-Dataset-Last-Mile-Drone-Delivery/README.md

 This repository contains an augmented version of the standard benchmark dataset (Cheng et al., 2020) for Drone Routing Problems (DRP) and Vehicle Routing Problems with Drones (VRPD).

-The dataset has been enhanced with **operational physics parameters** to support energy-aware optimization and realistic weather scenarios using data from City of Barcelona.
+The dataset has been enhanced with **operational physics parameters** to support energy-aware optimization and realistic weather scenarios using real data from City of Barcelona.

 ## Dataset Structure